China has a history of over 5,000 years. This history can be confusing, especially when looking at the many people who make up present-day China.

 When you think of China or Chinese people, the Han Chinese is what most people think about China or Chinese people.
 Chinese culture is Han Culture, and Han Culture is Chinese culture.
 The Han are Chinese are the same.

-The Han Chinese are also the world’s largest ethnic group; 18% of all people on the earth are considered Han Chinese.
+The Han Chinese are also the world’s largest ethnic group; 18% of all people are considered Han Chinese.

-The name Han comes from the Han Dynasty that ruled China from 292 BC to 220 AD.
+The name Han comes from the Han Dynasty, which ruled China from 292 BC to 220 AD.
 Though the Han Dynasty did not unite China, it is the one dynasty romanticized through Chinese literature and the arts.

 The homeland for the Han people is essentially almost all of China.
 This is because the Han are the majority group within China.
 Any Chinese people you meet will more than likely be Han Chinese.